TexTailor: Inference-Time Textual Guidance Tailoring for Multimodal Diffusion Transformers: Systematic Analysis of Block-wise Interactions

-In this part, we develop a systematic framework to automatically investigate block-wise interactions and their influence on specific semantic attributes (\emph{i.e.,} color, amount, spatial relationships).
-As shown in Fig.~\ref{fig:analysis_overview}, our study involves three key operations: 1) \textit{removing} specific blocks to probe each block's individual importance for generation; 2) \textit{disabling} text conditions of different blocks to evaluate their reliance on textual guidance; 3) \textit{enhancing} textual representations of certain blocks to investigate their potential to refine both coherence and detail in synthesized outputs.
+In this part, we develop a systematic framework to automatically investigate block-wise interactions and their influence on the representative semantic attributes (\emph{i.e.,} color, shape, spatial relationships).
+As shown in Fig.~\ref{fig:analysis_overview} (b), our study involves three key operations: 1) \textit{removing} specific blocks to probe each block's individual contribution; 2) \textit{disabling} textual conditions of different blocks to evaluate their reliance on semantic guidance; 3) \textit{enhancing} textual guidance of certain blocks to investigate their potential to refine coherence and detail.
 Specifically, we amplify the text condition hidden states by a factor of $2$ as $\boldsymbol{c} \rightarrow 2\boldsymbol{c}$, to investigate each block's latent capacity for assimilating semantic information.
 Regarding the disabling operation, we mute the textual hidden states via attaching an empty tensor with $torch.zeros\_like(c)$.
-Then, we construct a challenging prompt dataset with GPT-5, comprising 333 diverse and difficult prompts across three attributes: color, amount, and spatial relationships.
-For each prompt, we perform \textit{removing}, \textit{disabling} and \textit{enhancing} on SD3.5-Large~\citep{SD35_2024}, FLUX.1-Dev~\citep{flux_2024}, and Qwen Image~\citep{qwenimage_wu2025technicalreport} models, operating on one block at a time.
-Finally, for color and spatial relationships, we evaluate generated images using Qwen2.5-VL-72B~\citep{qwen25VL_bai2025} via question-answering pairs on the prompts and the generated images.
-Regarding the amount attribute, we adopt CountGD~\citep{countgd_amini2024} to precisely evaluate the numeracy results.
-Further, we evaluate perceptual (DINOv2~\citep{dinov2_oquab}) and semantic similarities (CLIP Score~\citep{CLIP_radford2021learning}) between images from our modified and original models to quantify the effect of our block-wise manipulations.
-Notably, despite the limited number of prompts per attribute, repeated sampling with $5$ fixed seeds produces consistent and reliable results
+We expect that the probing analysis could generalize to various attributes and categories, so we construct a prompt dataset from the widely adopted HPDv2~\cite{HPSV2_wu2023human} and COCO~\cite{lin2014microsoftcoco} datasets.
+It comprises $633$ diverse prompts across three representative attributes: ``color'', ``shape'', and ``spatial relationships''.
+For each prompt, we perform \textit{removing}, \textit{disabling} and \textit{enhancing} on SD3.5-Large~\cite{SD35_2024}, FLUX.1-Dev~\cite{flux_2024}, and Qwen Image~\cite{qwenimage_wu2025technicalreport} models, operating on one block at a time.
+For the probing analysis, we evaluate generated images using Qwen2.5-VL-72B~\cite{qwen25VL_bai2025} via question-answering pairs on the prompts and the generated images.
+Further, we evaluate perceptual (DINOv2~\cite{dinov2_oquab}) and semantic similarities (CLIP Score~\cite{CLIP_radford2021learning}) between images from our modified and original models to quantify the effect of our block-wise manipulations.
+Notably, despite the limited number of prompts per attribute, repeated sampling with $5$ fixed seeds produces consistent and reliable results (see supplementary Sec.~\ref{appendix:probing_implementation_details} for more details).